ayoleon/Java2-Labs/README.md

 - Designing multi-panel GUI applications with Swing and Grid/Border layouts
 - Implementing **event-driven programming** for buttons and user interactions in GUI
 - Managing hardcoded database paths and ensuring cross-class access to **connections**
+- Implementing **basic client-server communication** using Java sockets
+- Using `ServerSocket` and `Socket` for network-based data exchange
+- Sending and receiving data using **input/output streams** over a network
+- Understanding **recursion**, base cases, and recursive method calls
+- Comparing **recursive vs iterative problem-solving** approaches
+- Recognizing performance and memory tradeoffs between recursion and loops

 ---